parametrix/thebuildingcoder-archive/a/2075_copilot_codex_mcp.md

 ####<a name="17"></a> Demystifying Shebang

-Finally, for Unix aficionados, this artice discussed an interesting topic that is completely unrelated to AI, [demystifying the \#\! (shebang)](https://crocidb.com/post/kernel-adventures/demystifying-the-shebang/)
+Finally, for Unix aficionados, this article discussed an interesting topic that is completely unrelated to AI, [demystifying the \#\! (shebang)](https://crocidb.com/post/kernel-adventures/demystifying-the-shebang/)